dask/dask/docs/source/optimize.rst

     word list has 2 occurrences of orange, out of 7 words

-In summary, the above operations:
+In summary, the above operations accomplish the following:

 1. Removed tasks unncessary for the desired output using ``cull``
 2. Inlined constants using ``inline``
-3. Inlined cheap computations using ``inline_functions``, improving parallelism
+3. Inlined cheap computations using ``inline_functions``, improving parallelism, and
-4. Fused linear tasks together to ensure they run on the same worker, using ``fuse``
+4. Fused linear tasks together to ensure they run on the same worker using ``fuse``.

-These are just a few of the optimizations provided in ``dask.optimize``, for more information see the api below.
  As stated previously, these optimizations are already performed automatically in the dask collections.
-Users not working with custom graphs or computations should have little reason to directly interact with them.
+Users not working with custom graphs or computations should rarely need to directly interact with them.

+These are just a few of the optimizations provided in ``dask.optimize``.
+For more information, see the API below.

 Rewrite Rules